 VSCO App Redesign

-In this brief, I redesigned a photography mobile app, VSCO.
-The app allows users to capture photos in the app and edit them, in part through the use of its filters.
+Redesigned a photography mobile app, VSCO.
+VSCO allows users to capture photos in the app and edit them, in part through the use of its filters.

 Research & Development.